nurpabuccu/nurpabuccu.github.io/_posts/2020-11-3-steganography.md

 One of the disadvantages of this method; This is because when a new frequency is added to the carrier file, it can be heard in the audio file, especially if this frequency is in the 20-20.000 Mhz range.
 In addition, as the frequency is added throughout the entire audio file, the stego-medium file may be corrupted after cracking and compression.

+#### Echo Hiding

+In the Echo hiding technique, hidden data is embed by adding echo to the discrete audio signal.
+One bit of message can be added if an echo is generated from the original sound.
+Before starting encryption, the original signal is divided into blocks.
+The three parameters of the echo are changed to add the data.
+Amplitude (amplitude), decay rate and offset (delay) delay.
+These values are set below the threshold value of the human ear.

+The disadvantage of this method is that the presence of data may be exposed if the latency is long.
+In addition, stego-medium is vulnerable to operations such as clipping and compression.

 ### References
 • Huriye Özdemir, Nisan-Mayıs 2018, "Veri Gizleme Sanatı: Steganography", Arkakapı Dergi 2.
 Sayı, Sayfa 23-29
 • M. I. Khalil, Ekim 2011, "Image Steganography: Hiding Short Audio Messages Within Digital Images"